State Sales Tax on Drop Shipments: Navigating Various States' Rules on Registrations and Exemptions

 Recording of a 110-minute CPE webinar with Q&A

-This course will prepare corporate tax specialists to handle the full range of potential sales and use tax issues involved in drop shipments, whether as vendors, shippers, or customers.
+This course will prepare tax specialists to handle the full range of potential sales and use tax issues involved in drop shipments, whether as vendors, shippers, or customers.
 The panelist will provide an integrated approach to compliance, documentation, and tax planning in this evolving and complex area of tax.

 - Fundamental drop shipping concepts